Oil down; China, Wall Street tumble erase early rally on Middle East

-NEW YORK Oil prices fell on Monday in volatile trade, with gains from an early rally on Middle East tensions vanishing as sliding global stock markets and worries about China extended crude's slump into the first trading day of 2016.
+NEW YORK Oil prices weakened on Monday in volatile trade, erasing an early rally as concern about Middle East tensions gave way to worries about slowing global economic growth and sliding stock markets.

-Brent jumped 4 percent early on worries about Middle East tensions.
-But the benchmark erased its gains and settled a few cents lower as fears about the global economy outweighed concern about the dispute between Saudi Arabia and Iran, which looked unlikely to disrupt oil supplies immediately.
+WTI also weakened after data from market intelligence firm Genscape showed a build of more than 480,000 barrels in Cushing supply for the week to Jan.
+1, traders who saw the data said.

+Two pipelines that feed Phillips 66's (PSX.N) Wood River refinery in Illinois closed briefly last week due to caution about the floods, which rekindled memories of a deluge five years ago that affected 13 percent of U.S. refining capacity.

-Global equity markets fell on renewed worries about economic growth after Chinese shares slid 7 percent on weak data.
+Global equity markets fell on Monday on renewed worries about global growth after Chinese shares slid 7 percent slide after weak economic data.
 Wall Street's S&P 500 stock index fell about 2 percent.

-[MKTS/GLOB] [.N]
+In early trade, oil rallied after a breakdown in diplomatic ties between Saudi Arabia and Iran fed worries about Middle East crude shipments.

 "The Saudi-Iran standoff is certainly one to worry over given its ramifications for oil supply," said Phil Flynn, analyst at the Price Futures Group brokerage in Chicago.